ARAldhafeeri/Zenaura/readme.md

 # Zenaura

+> [!WARNING]
+> This library is under development, it's going to change a lot from now on; breaking changes may occur regulary.
+Version 0.15.0 will focus on making it more beginner-friendly ( basically no more async await allover the source code because of the use of aysncio que, it's going to be replaced with multi-threading library task queue.
+It introduces a new approach to scheduling vDOM to rDOM updates without asyncio, significantly improving the developer experience.
+Keep an eye on the release notes!!

+> [!NOTE]
+> Contribution is open , awesome features in the backlog such as .pyx, yes you heard it right.
+If you are intrested send me an email.

 <img title="a title" alt="Alt text" src="./assets/logo.png" width="300" height="300" />

 Zenaura is a Python library built on top Pydide, PyScript, designed to empower Python developers to create light-weight, performant, stateful, component-based Single Page Applications (SPAs).
 By leveraging a virtual DOM implementation, Zenaura optimizes the performance, reactivity, responsiveness, and interactivity of web applications.
 This allows developers to build high-performance, dynamic web applications using familiar Python concepts and syntax.